guikarai/IBMDPP/audit-trail.md

 ## 1. Query audit

 IBM Data Privacy Passports is based on a engine accepting some command lines.
-One of this command line **"@DP show metrics"** dislayed the latest queries addressed and executed by IBM Data Privacy Passports.
+One of this command line **"@dp show metrics"** dislayed the latest queries addressed and executed by IBM Data Privacy Passports.

 :computer: Issue the command shown below to query as an IBM Data Privacy Passports Administrator the query log:
 ```
-beeline -u "jdbc:hive2://10.3.58.108:10010" -n DAUser -p XXXXX -e "@DP show metrics";
+beeline -u "jdbc:hive2://10.3.58.108:10010" -n DAUser -p XXXXX -e "@dp show metrics";
 ```
 Expected output is: